 Before we get to the "How", let's cover the "Why".
 By regularly grooming your pet, you'll be able to remove tangles and dirt before it becomes a problem by matting or becoming infected.
-Brushing will also spread natural oils over the coat, protecting against over-drying or other skin conditions.
-It's also a chance for you to bond with your dog.
+Brushing will also spread natural oils over the coat, protecting your dog against over-drying or other skin conditions.
+It's also a chance for you to bond with your pet.
 Grooming doesn't have to be stressful on either of you if it is done regularly to avoid those painful tangles and if you teach your dog to allow you to groom him.
 Even if you have an older dog that hasn't been taught to accept cleaning, it isn't too late; it just may take a little while for him to get used to it.
-Be sure to reward your dog for letting you groom him, though some dogs consider a gently brushing reward in itself.
+Be sure to reward your dog for letting you groom him, though some dogs consider a gentle brushing a reward in itself.

 Other than tangles, one of the biggest grooming-related problems is shedding.
-Grooming won't stop it, but it can help get rid of all that extra hair in one shot before it ends up all over your house or clothes.
-Most dogs will shed their dense undercoat once or twice a year, for anywhere from a few weeks to a couple months.
+Grooming won't stop it, but it can help get rid of that extra hair in one shot before it ends up all over your house or clothes.
+Most dogs will shed their dense undercoat once or twice a year, to anywhere from a few weeks to a couple months.
 Proper brushing can get rid of this hair for you and keep your dog more comfortable.

-You may have to brush your dog every day for long-haired dogs or just a quick brushing every couple of weeks for short-haired dogs.
+You may have to brush your dog every day for long-haired dogs, or just a quick brushing every couple of weeks for short-haired dogs.
 For longer hair, your "toolbox" should consist of a soft wire slicker brush, a comb with fine and coarse teeth, a universal brush, a mat comb, and an oil-based conditioner.
 Shorter haired dogs usually only need a slicker brush or flexible pin brush and a nubby glove or coarse rags to clean their faces and stimulate the skin.
 When brushing, always go slowly and follow the natural direction of the hair.
 If you come across a tangle, remove it gently by starting at the ends and working slowly towards the skin.

 The ears in some dogs can also be tricky to keep clean and healthy.
 The inside of the ears should be pale pink and dry.
 If they appear reddish, black, or brown, have a bad smell, or if you notice your dog scratching and shaking his head constantly, it may be a sign of an ear infection or ear mites.
 Dogs with hairy or droopy ears can be especially sensitive since the hair can keep moisture in their ears.
 Mineral oil and ear wash can be used to clean the openings and ear flaps, but avoid wetting the inside the ear canal.
 If you notice any of these symptoms, contact your vet.
-Ear infections can cause hearing loss if they aren't taken care of early.
+Ear infections can cause hearing loss if they aren't taken care of early enough.

 Cutting a dog's hair can be the most difficult part of home grooming but new electric clippers and instructional videos available today makes it much easier to extend the time between visits to the groomers.
 While you are using electric clippers, try to eliminate distractions like the doorbell, telephone calls, or visitors that can excite your dog any more than necessary.
 Always cut in the direction of the hair growth to avoid cutting your dog's skin and follow the directions for your clippers carefully for proper maintenance and recommendations.